Posted on 1 Comment

 • Does the plant grow mostly upward or outward?

 • Create a nature journal entry for your rosemary plant.
 For beginners, keep it simple and include a sketch of your rosemary plant and a caption.
-There is a new notebook page for members here on the Handbook of Nature Study: Herb Study-Rosemary.
-Look for it in your Ultimate and Journey level memberships.
+There is a notebook page for members here on Homeschool Nature Study: Herb Study-Rosemary.
+Look for it the Herbs Course in your membership.

 • Bring a sprig or two inside for your nature table.
 If you have a mortar and pestle, let your children grind up the rosemary and have them describe the fragrance.